mehekxv/ICT171-Cloud-Server-Project/01-Server-Setup.md

 ## Step 1 — Get a Cloud VM

-I used an Ubuntu 24.04 LTS virtual machine built in Microsoft Azure using the Standard B1S size.
+An Ubuntu 24.04 LTS virtual machine was built in Microsoft Azure using the Standard B1S size.

   You can also use: AWS or DigitalOcean